dtcenter/METplus/docs/Users_Guide/glossary.rst

      Specify the value for 'ss_index_vld_thresh' in the MET configuration file for StatAnalysis.

      | *Used by:* StatAnalysis

+   ENSEMBLE_STAT_FCST_FILE_TYPE
+     Specify the value for 'fcst.file_type' in the MET configuration file for EnsembleStat.

+     | *Used by:* EnsembleStat

+   ENSEMBLE_STAT_OBS_FILE_TYPE
+     Specify the value for 'obs.file_type' in the MET configuration file for EnsembleStat.

+     | *Used by:* EnsembleStat

+   MTD_FCST_FILE_TYPE
+     Specify the value for 'fcst.file_type' in the MET configuration file for MTD.

+     | *Used by:* MTD

+   MTD_OBS_FILE_TYPE
+     Specify the value for 'obs.file_type' in the MET configuration file for MTD.

+     | *Used by:* MTD

+   SERIES_ANALYSIS_FCST_FILE_TYPE
+     Specify the value for 'fcst.file_type' in the MET configuration file for SeriesAnalysis.

+     | *Used by:* SeriesAnalysis

+   SERIES_ANALYSIS_OBS_FILE_TYPE
+     Specify the value for 'obs.file_type' in the MET configuration file for SeriesAnalysis.

+     | *Used by:* SeriesAnalysis

+   GRID_STAT_OBS_FILE_TYPE
+     Specify the value for 'obs.file_type' in the MET configuration file for GridStat.

+     | *Used by:*  GridStat

+   GRID_DIAG_FILE_TYPE
+     Specify the value for 'data.file_type' in the MET configuration file for GridDiag.

+     | *Used by:*  GridDiag

    GRID_DIAG_OUTPUT_FLAG_HISTOGRAM_1D
      Specify the value for 'output_flag.histogram_1d' in the MET configuration file for GridDiag.